 Download the summer edition of the Newborn Screening Program's Baby Steps Newsletter, updated on August 1, 2012.

-Download the newly updated Florida Newborn Screening Guidelines, updated on May 24, 2012.
+Download the latest Florida Newborn Screening Guidelines, updated on May 24, 2012.
 To order additional copies, please complete the Guidelines Request Form and fax or mail it to the Newborn Screening Program.

 Direct Secure Messaging (DSM)